Coronavirus – information on services

 If you have coronavirus, or are self-isolating, please let us know about this when you contact us, so that we can take the appropriate steps to ensure people’s safety.

-However, working closely with all our contractors including Wates, our main repairs contractor, we are now providing a full repairs service.
+Working closely with all our contractors including Wates, our main repairs contractor, we are now providing a full repairs service.

 Where necessary we have managed to make specific safety arrangements to carry out emergency repairs where people have confirmed coronavirus symptoms or are self-isolating.
 This will continue to be the case for people in these circumstances.